 Management actions are required to meet minimum requirements for the administration of the areas as wilderness and to have the least impact to wilderness character.
-The use of a minimum requirement analysis is required for any action that includes a prohibited use as described in section 4(C) of the Wilderness Act, or for other actions that may impair wilderness character (see www.wilderness.net for most current minimum requirement analysis guidance).
-Ecosystems restoration projects will comply with a minimum requirement analysis in conjunction with the currently draft Framework for Evaluating Ecological Intervention when finalized, to determine the project is the minimum necessary for the administration of the area as wilderness.
+The use of a minimum requirement analysis is required for any action that includes a prohibited use as described in section 4(C) of the Wilderness Act, or for other actions that may impair wilderness character.
+Ecosystem restoration projects may be allowed if they preserve wilderness character.
+This includes compliance with a minimum requirement analysis in conjunction with the Framework for Evaluating Ecological Intervention to determine the project is the minimum necessary for the administration of the area as wilderness.

-Table 20 displays each of these wilderness areas, the geographic area(s) each is located within, and the approximate number of acres of each wilderness within the Custer Gallatin.
+Table 22 displays each of these wilderness areas, the geographic area(s) each is located within, and the approximate number of acres of each wilderness within the Custer Gallatin.

-Wilderness Geographic Area Wilderness Acres Lee Metcalf Madison, Henrys Lake, and Gallatin Mountains 133,848 Absaroka-Beartooth Absaroka Beartooth Mountains 920,343 Total Acres of Wilderness No data 1,054,191
+Wilderness Geographic Area Wilderness Acres Lee Metcalf Madison, Henrys Lake, and Gallatin Mountains 133,848 Absaroka-Beartooth Absaroka Beartooth Mountains 916,599 Total Acres of Wilderness Forestwide 1,050,448

-Table 20.
-Designated wilderness areas
+Table 22.
+Designated wilderness areas acres by geographic area